108mk/108mk/README.md

   > $BQP\not\subset NP$: It is conjectured that the power of Quantum Turing Machine and Non-deterministic Turing Machine are not comparable.
 It is known to hold true in the oracle/relativized model.
 Still, there is no real-world problem that is in BQP but not in NP.
 Any such discovery will be a breakthrough (at least twice as big as FACTORING.)

 - ⭐ A part-time programmer.
 Trying to learn a bit of creative thinking via Dynamic Programming [😅].
+See if these [codes](https://github.com/108mk/E0-225_Design_and_Analysis_of_Algorithms.git) are relevant.
 <p align="center">
   <img src="https://github-readme-stats-sigma-five.vercel.app/api?username=108mk&show_icons=true&theme=radical">
 </p>